Chinese steel futures track raw material prices higher

 “Considering spot prices are supported by costs... (steel) will remain fluctuating at high levels,” it added.

-Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62, compiled by SteelHome consultancy, rose by $3.5 to $221 on Monday.
+Spot prices of iron ore with 62% iron content for delivery to China, compiled by SteelHome consultancy, rose by $3.5 to $221 on Monday.

+Dalian coking coal futures remained unchanged at 1,949 yuan, while coke inched down 0.1% to 2,642 yuan a tonne.

 “After the centenary, domestic coal mines would gradually resume production, but it still takes time for overall recovery,” Huatai Futures said in a note, adding that coking coal is expected to face tight supply in the short term.